instead-hub/instead/doc/stead3_en.md

 #### Lookup

-You can create your system object - substitution, and forminggraphics output of the game, with img, for example:
+You can create your system object - substitution, and forming graphics output of the game, with img, for example:

 ```